-- 9.1 There are mainly two systems used for the determination of the final mark for every module, namely: - Flexible assessment for the determination of final marks (the rules are given in Part 1 (General) of the Calendar); and - examination, where the class and examination marks are used in a specific relation to determine the final mark. - 9.2 You can find the test and/or assessment dates in the module guides available on SunLearn. - 9.3 Tests take place during the normal lecture or practical periods.
+- 9.1 The general assessment provisions that apply to modules and programmes are available in Calendar Part 1 (General).
+Please take note of these important provisions. - 9.2 You can find the test and/or assessment dates in the module guides available on SunLearn. - 9.3 Tests take place during the normal lecture or practical periods.
 No scheduled test may take place during the last two weeks of the formal class contact time of a semester (just before the first examination opportunity). - 9.4 Tests are scheduled so that they do not coincide with the mid-semester tests of other faculties.